JoeJiao-DM-GY-6063/MidTerm/README.md

 # 20241026
 I created the background image of the wizarding world in photoshop, As well as the snitch design!
 I exported the wings separately from the body for the png, for post effects (since the body is immobile and the wings are constantly shaking)and I used the wingDirection variable to control the direction of movement of the wings, reversing the direction when the wingOffset exceeds a certain range, to achieve the visual effect of moving up and down (like shaking).
+Next week I will implement the click-move interaction.